 All applications for graduate study are submitted through Princeton's Graduate Admissions Office

 - The application form with your personal information

 - A personal statement that describes your background and research interests

 - Three letters of recommendation

-- Official TOEFL scores for students whose native language is not English and who have not received their undergraduate education in a U.S. college or university.
+- Official TOEFL or IELTS scores for students whose native language is not English and who have not received their undergraduate education in a U.S. college or university.
 (Our institution code is 2672, no department code is required)